 HABITAT: Green turtles are generally found in fairly shallow waters (except when migrating) inside reefs, bays, and inlets.
 The turtles are attracted to lagoons and shoals with an abundance of marine grass and algae.
 Open beaches with a sloping platform and minimal disturbance are required for nesting.
 Green turtles have strong nesting site fidelity and often make long distance migrations between feeding grounds and nesting beaches.
 Hatchlings have been observed to seek refuge and food in Sargassum rafts.

-CRITICAL HABITAT: 50 CFR 226.208 Culebra Island, Puerto Rico – Waters surrounding the island of Culebra from the mean high water line seaward to 3 nautical miles (5.6 km).
-These waters include Culebra’s outlying Keys including Cayo Norte, Cayo Ballena, Cayos Geniquí, Isla Culebrita, Arrecife Culebrita, Cayo de Luis Peña, Las Hermanas, El Mono, Cayo Lobo, Cayo Lobito, Cayo Botijuela, Alcarraza, Los Gemelos, and Piedra Steven.
+CRITICAL HABITAT: The listing changes published in the Federal Register on April 6, 2016 (see links above) did not change current critical habitat designation outlined in 50 CFR 226.208 Culebra Island, Puerto Rico - waters surrounding the island of Culebra from the mean high water line seaward to 3 nautical miles (5.6 km).
+These waters include Culebra's outlying Keys including Cayo Norte, Cayo Ballena, Cayos Geniquí, Isla Culebrita, Arrecife Culebrita, Cayo de Luis Peña, Las Hermanas, El Mono, Cayo Lobo, Cayo Lobito, Cayo Botijuela, Alcarraza, Los Gemelos, and Piedra Steven.

 REPRODUCTION AND DEVELOPMENT: The nesting season varies with the locality.
 In the southeastern U.S., it is roughly June through September.
 Nesting occurs nocturnally at 2, 3, or 4-year intervals.
 Only occasionally do females produce clutches in successive years.
 A female may lay as many as nine clutches within a nesting season (overall average is about 3.3 nests per season) at about 13-day intervals.
 Clutch size varies from 75 to 200 eggs, with an average clutch size of 136 eggs reported for Florida.
 Incubation ranges from about 45 to 75 days, depending on incubation temperatures.
 Hatchlings generally emerge at night.
 Age at sexual maturity is believed to be 20 to 50 years.